algosup/2024-2025-project-4-web-fpga-team-2/Documents/Management/WeeklyReports/weeklyReport1.md

 ### Templates

-The templates were written such as these for the issues (for the Quality Assurance), and for all the documents.
+Templates have been drawn up for all issues (for quality assurance) and for all documents.

 ## Management Planing